project-ida/two-state-quantum-systems/src/05-excitation-transfer.md

 This time matches up with the excitation transfer period we observed in Fig 12.

 Although this non-radiative excitation transfer might seem counter intuitive, we see that we can begin to understand it in terms of concepts that we introduced all the way back at the start of our quantum journey.
-This should give you confidence that with bit more time, we will obtain the quantum mastering that we seek 🧙‍ .
+This should give you confidence that with bit more time, we will obtain the quantum mastery that we seek 🧙‍ .

 ## Next up